 Beans are usually considered to be of little value.
 This is because the supply of beans is abundant and they sell for a low cost.
 If you were to go to a bulk food store, you could purchase a large amount of beans for very little cost.

 If your budget is tight and you are looking for a low cost meal, it most likely has beans or rice as a part of it.
 They are filling to eat, but low in cost.

-Beans are also common, their supply are usually abundant.
+Beans are also common, their supply is usually abundant.
 It is not difficult for people around the world to easily find different kinds of beans.
-Since beans are common, people could easily identify with them.
+Since beans are common, people can easily identify with them.

 Bean sayings have been traced far back in history.
 Not worth a bean has been found to date back to 1297, and the reference to a hill of beans was traced back to 1863.
 Most likely these sayings started with bean farmers.